Helpful Information for Buyers,

 - Exemptions only eligible on one home (no second homes).

-- Buyers will apply for their homestead exemption in January.
+- Buyers will apply for their homestead exemption directly with the Central Appraisal District.
 It is a free, online application available through the appraisal district.

 - For Dallas County: